wallsified/wallsified/README.md

 ## Me at the moment:
 - 💻 Currently studying Computer Science at Faculty of Sciencies, UNAM, Mexico City.
-- :penguin: I use Arco Linux + AwesomeWM w/ [Spaceduest](https://github.com/Wallsified/Spacedust.git).
-(My custom AwesomeWM dotfiles).
+- :penguin: I use Arco Linux + AwesomeWM.

 ## Languages I use / I'm Learning :